Chinaman's chance

-Chinaman's chance is an offensive American idiom which means that a person has little or no chance at success, synonymous with similar idioms of improbability such as a snowball's chance in hell or when pigs fly.
-Although the origin of the phrase is unclear, it may refer to the historical misfortunes which were suffered by Chinese-American immigrants.
+Chinaman's chance is an American idiom which means that a person has little or no chance at success, synonymous with similar idioms of improbability such as a snowball's chance in hell or when pigs fly.
+While the origin of the phrase is unclear, the expression is controversial due to its use of the term "Chinaman".

 Meaning

 The idiom is defined as meaning "no chance at all" in The Columbia Guide to Standard American English.
-The phrase is sometimes used in extended form as not a Chinaman's chance or not a Chinaman's chance in hell, indicating that the lives and safety of Chinese immigrants were not valued or fair treatment of Chinese immigrants was impossible.
+Sometimes an extended form not a Chinaman's chance is used.

 Potential origins

-The origin of the phrase is not well documented.
-In The Chinese looking glass (1967), Dennis Bloodworth asserts the Chinese people have a long association with gambling.
-He states they believe "it is better to be lucky than clever", concluding the I Ching has encouraged the acceptance of chance and fate: "the philosophy that makes the Chinese the soothsayer's best customer makes him one of the world's outstanding gamblers, too."
-This in turn resulted in a resilient attitude in response to misfortune and bad luck: "in the course of a long and turbulent history [the Chinese have] sooner or later overthrown by violence every single major dynasty that [have] misruled [them]".

-Two potential origins of the phrase have been advanced, depending on the capitalization of the term.
+The origin of the phrase is not well documented, however, two speculative origins of the phrase have been advanced (depending on the capitalization of the term).
 Either the phrase is written with the pejorative (capitalized) term "Chinaman", and Chinaman's chance refers to the treatment of Chinese immigrants to America in the 1800s, or the neutral (lower case) "chinaman" is used instead, with chinaman's chance referring to the fragility of fine porcelain.